Nonparametric inference for nonstationary spatial point processes: Model Specification

-where $PP_{\mathcal{S}}(\lambda)$ denotes a Poisson process on $\mathcal{S}$ with IF $\lambda$.
-Equation \eqref{eq__model__2} implies that the IF in region $S_l$ is $\lambda^*_lF(\beta_l(s))$.
-It is assumed that $F: \mathcal{S} \to [0, 1]$ is a known monotone function, so that $\lambda^*_l$ is an upper bound of the IF in $S_l$.
-Furthermore, the $\beta_l$ components are stochastic processes that vary a.s. continuously in $\mathcal{S}$.
+where $PP_{\mathcal{S}}(\lambda)$ denotes a Poisson process on $\mathcal{S}$ with IF $\lambda$, for all $\mathcal{S} \subset \mathbb{R}^d$.
+Equation \eqref{eq__model__2} implies that the IF in region $S_\ell$ is $\lambda^*_\ell F(\beta_\ell(s))$.
 This formulation allows the global intensity $\lambda(s)$ to capture heterogeneous behavior and discontinuities or edges between regions.
-The monotonicity of $F$ helps avoid identifiability problems.
-The same structure adopted for each region $S_l$ in \eqref{eq__model__2} is used in other works, but for the whole region $\mathcal{S}$.
+It is assumed that $F: \mathcal{S} \to [0, 1]$ is a known monotone function, so that $\lambda^*_\ell$ is an upper bound of the IF in $S_\ell$.
+The $\beta_\ell$ components are Gaussian processes in $\mathcal{S}$ that induce local smooth variation of the intensity within each region.
+The same structure adopted for each region $S_\ell$ in \eqref{eq__model__2} is used in other works, but for the whole region $\mathcal{S}$.
 For example, in \cite{gonccalves2018exact, gonccalves2023corrigendum} with $F$ being the standard Gaussian c.d.f. and \cite{adams2009tractable} with $F$ being the sigmoid function.